Poisoning Web-Scale Training Datasets is Practical: Frontrunning Poisoning

 \subsection{Predicting Checkpoint Times}

-Wikipedia produces snapshots using a deterministic, well-documented protocol (with details that are easy to reverse-engineer through inspection).
+Wikipedia produces snapshots using a deterministic, well-documented protocol (with details that are easy to reverse through inspection).
 This makes it possible to predict snapshot times of individual articles with high accuracy.